 This is a popular video on our YouTube channel: Math Dances!

 Another example of a STEAM dance is this one my students created where they dance their way through the water cycle.
-Here we really make use of Energy (how the water droplets move in the different parts of the cycle), Space (how much space they take up) and Time (how quickly the water droplet moves at the different stages of the cycle.)
+Here we really make use of one, energy (how the water droplets move in the different parts of the cycle).
+Two, space (how much space they take up) and three, time (how quickly the water droplet moves at the different stages of the cycle.)

 Dance is a wonderful way to get students actively learning about many concepts weather we are talking about moving though a scientific cycle, acting through a story, moving like the lines in an artwork or expressing a piece of music.

 As you consider your next lesson or project, keep a copy of BEST near you and see if you are inspired to get your students moving.